manuelmaior29/fineancial/README.md

 This app aims to leverage AI to simplify personal finance management.
 The goal is to help users better understand and optimize their spending habits with **minimal** effort.
 Future plans include building a comprehensive finance management system with advanced AI capabilities.

 ## Features
+- **Transaction format standardization**: Ensure the standardisation of transaction data from an arbitrary bank transaction report to a standard transaction format.
-- **Expense Classification**: Automatically categorize transactions (e.g., "food", "transport", "entertainment") based on transaction descriptions.
+- **Transaction classification**: Automatically categorize transactions (e.g., "food", "transport", "entertainment") based on transaction descriptions.
 - **Future Roadmap**:
   - Savings goal tracking.
   - Real-time anomaly detection in spending patterns.